OpenKnowledgeHub/jSEPA/README.md

 There is no national bank database lookup for IBAN and BIC validation, as that caused more harm than good in the past.

+Provides IBAN/BIC based bank information lookup for german banks using data provided by the Bundesbank.
+This also enables IBAN to BIC conversation.

 ## License

 The MIT License